Imogen Walker

-Imogen Walker is a British Labour Party politician who has served as the Member of Parliament (MP) for Hamilton and Clyde Valley since the 2024 UK general election.
-She is currently an Assistant Whip.
+Imogen Walker is a Scottish Labour politician who has served as the Member of Parliament (MP) for Hamilton and Clyde Valley since the 2024 UK general election.
+She was an Assistant Whip.

 Early life and education

 Walker comes from Lanark and went to school in Stirling.
 She attended drama school in London and graduated from the University of Edinburgh with a master's degree in mental philosophy.

 Early career

 Walker has worked as an actor, including roles in Taggart, Doctors and The Big Read, from 1999 to 2007, a political consultant, and a vice president of the RSPCA, the animal welfare charity.

 She also served as a ward councillor, deputy finance leader, and deputy leader (from 2014 to 2018) for the London Borough of Lambeth.

 Parliamentary career

 In the 2024 United Kingdom general election Walker was elected as MP for the new constituency of Hamilton and Clyde Valley with a majority of 9,472.
 Shortly after being elected, she was appointed as Parliamentary Private Secretary to Rachel Reeves, Chancellor of the Exchequer.

 In the September 2025 cabinet reshuffle Walker was appointed to the ministerial position of assistant government whip.